10 World’s Biggest Grape-Producing Countries in 2019

 3.United States of America

 As a country with the highest wine consumption in the world, it is not surprising that the United States is one of the world’s largest wine-producing countries.
-The United States is the third biggest grape producer in the world.
-Total production in 2019 based on data from the FAO Statistical Database (FAOSTAT) reached 6.2 million tons.
+The United States is the fourth biggest grape producer in the world.
+Total production in 2021 based on data from the FAO Statistical Database (FAOSTAT) reached 5.4 million tons.
 Grape Cultivation areas spreads over several parts of the United States such as California, New York, Washington, Oregon, and Virginia.
 However, of all states, California is the main grape-growing area in America, contributing to 85 percent of United States grape production.

 According to the side of the cultivar/type of grape, there are several types of grapes that are popular such as Chardonnay, Cabernet Sauvignon, Pinot Noir, Merlot, and Zinfandel.
 Chardonnay grapes are the most widely cultivated with an area of 43,000 ha, followed by Cabernet Sauvignon at 41,000 ha, Pinot Noir at 25,000 ha, Merlot at 21,000 ha, and Zinfandel at 19,000 ha.